Top questions parents have when employing a nanny

 While most nannies are household employees, some could be self-employed.
 Self-employed child care providers provide their own supplies or equipment and offer their services to the public, perhaps for a number of different clients.
 These kinds of care providers are generally in-home day care providers and not household employees.

 Like other employers, parents must pay certain taxes.
-If parents pay a nanny more than $1,900 in a year, the nanny and the parents each pay 6.2 percent for Social Security tax and 1.45 percent for Medicare tax for a total of 15.3 percent.
-The parents are responsible for remitting both their share of the Social Security and Medicare taxes and the nanny’s.
+If parents pay a nanny more than $2,000 wages in a year, the nanny and the parents each pay 7.65 percent for Social Security and Medicare taxes.
+Instead of withholding the nanny’s share from the wages, parents may choose to pay the nanny’s share themselves.
+In either case, the parents are responsible for remitting both their share of the Social Security and Medicare taxes and the nanny’s.

 Grandparents or older siblings are considered household employees if they meet the other requirements of a household employee.
 However, their wages are normally not subject to Social Security and Medicare taxes.